Do I have to reapply for Financial Aid every year?

 If the student holds a US Savings or Checking Account, direct deposit may be set up through MyRedlands.

 What does it mean to maintain Satisfactory Academic Progress?

 Federal regulations require that colleges and universities evaluate satisfactory academic progress (SAP) at least annually to determine your eligibility to receive financial assistance.
 See our Satisfactory Academic Progress page for more detailed information.

 What steps do I take if I need a ninth semester of aid?

 Student Financial Services policies dictate that students are eligible for a maximum of eight semesters of institutional aid or the pro-rated amount remaining for transfer students.
 In the rare event that you are unable to complete your program of studies within eight semesters, you must petition to receive a ninth semester of financial aid.

-Students will need to fill out a petition which must be completed by both the student and academic advisor.
+Students will need to fill out an appeal which must be completed by both the student and academic advisor.
 Students must complete a major evaluation and include a statement explaining circumstances meriting an additional semester of aid.
 Only petitions substantiating need due to circumstances beyond the student's control will be considered.
 Also, students may not petition for additional aid for the sole purpose of studying abroad or completing a double major.
 Please note: Ninth semester appeals may take up to two weeks to process.
-Final decisions will be communicated via Redlands e-mail or a letter sent via U.S. mail.
+Final decisions will be communicated via Redlands e-mail.